 - For more about the role of DPCs, see What is a device policy controller?

-Typically, administrators use your EMM console to manage user devices and control the distribution of apps that they acquire through Google Play for Work, as described in Distribute Apps.
+Typically, admins use your EMM console to manage user devices and control the distribution of apps that they acquire through managed Google Play, as described in Distribute Apps.
 They might also use the EMM console to manage aspects of user identity provisioning; for example, the EMM console could call the Google Directory API for provisioning of your customer’s Google Accounts.
 For more information about identity provisioning, see Provision User Identities.

 Your EMM console must also support all of the device management functions that the DPC then implements on the device.

 Your DPC is the center of the end-user experience, and your EMM console is the center of the management experience for the admin.
 We expect your DPC and EMM console to interact in the following way:

 - Your EMM console sets policies for devices and apps.